containous/staert/README.md

     if err != nil {
 		//OOPS
 	}
-	//DO WATH YOU WANT WITH loadedConfig
+	//DO WHAT YOU WANT WITH loadedConfig
 	//OR CALL RUN FUNC
 ```